-Pressure relief exercises are a very effective method of minimizing prolonged pressure while using the DOTT hand-pedaled three-wheeler.
+Pressure relief exercises are a very effective method of minimizing prolonged pressure while using the DOTT.
 Instruct the recipient with loss of sensation to:

 - Engage the DOTT parking brake. - Perform sitting "push-ups" on the seat frame to lift their buttocks off the seat for 30-60 seconds.
 Alternately, the recipient can lean to one side and then to the other. - Perform the pressure relief exercises every 15-20 minutes.